-We have audited the accompanying special purpose financial statements of St. Petersburg College Collegiate High School, a Charter School and a Restricted Fund of St. Petersburg College, St. Petersburg, Florida (the Charter School), as of and for the years ended June 30, 2012 and 2011, as listed in the table of contents.
-These special purpose financial statements are the responsibility of St. Petersburg College Collegiate High School's management.
-Our responsibility is to express an opinion on these special purpose financial statements based on our audits.
+We have audited the accompanying special purpose financial statements of St. Petersburg College Collegiate High School, a Charter School and a Restricted Fund of St. Petersburg College, St. Petersburg, Florida (the Collegiate High School), as of and for the years ended June 30, 2013 and 2012, and the related notes to the financial statements, which collectively comprise St. Petersburg Collegiate High School's basic financial statements as listed in the table of contents.

+Management's Responsibility For The Financial Statements

+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

+Auditor's Responsibility

+Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Charter School's internal control over financial reporting.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and the significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

+Opinion

-In our opinion, the special purpose financial statements referred to above present fairly, in all material respects, the financial position of St. Petersburg College Collegiate High School as of June 30, 2012 and 2011, and the changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the special purpose financial statements referred to above present fairly, in all material respects, the financial position of St. Petersburg College Collegiate High School as of June 30, 2013 and 2012, and the changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.